 It might not officially be fall but the weather has been sitting around 7 C. The brisk air has been a nice change from the smoke but can still be a bit of a shock compared to the 30C sunny summer weather.
 The colder weather is also the beginning of the battle to convince littles to wear their jackets.
-But the changing colours of the leaves are not to be missed and fall hiking with littles can actually be really fun!
+But the changing colours of the leaves are not to be missed and fall hiking with littles can actually be really fun.
+Many locals prefer this time of year when they head out and go “larch hunting”.
 Here are some great fall hikes to do around Calgary with preschoolers/toddlers!

 1. Bring a toque, mitts, warm packable jacket and warm pants or full suit.

 2. Keep the hike short

 Fall Hikes to do around Calgary with Preschoolers/Toddlers

 Note: Start with some of the easier hikes especially if the weather is colder.
 Sometimes little hikers that are strong in the summer find it more challenging to hike in the colder hiking temperatures.
 Also, make sure to check out the trail report to know the condition of the hike here.
 A few of these hikes are known for getting snow even in summer as well as on colder fall days.

 Easy- 1.4 km 70 m elevation – *Stroller Friendly – 38 minutes from Downtown Calgary

 Located just 38 minutes from downtown Calgary at Glenbow Ranch is the Tiger Lily Loop.
 From the parking lot head west.
 Take a right through the fence to head onto the trail or take a minor detour and head straight to enjoy the lookout of the valley.
 Once through the fence, the trail takes you down through the trees.
 Enjoy the changing colours of leaves before looping around and climbing up past the park office back to the parking lot.
 Learn more about Tiger Lily Loop here.